Bad Credit Isn't the End with These Financing Options

 Even with bad credit, you may still qualify for a bank loan, but you'll just have to pay higher interest rates than those with better credit scores.
 If you can't secure a regular bank loan, here are some other options.

-This type of financing happens when a business sells the rights to collect on invoices as collateral to a financing company.
-You can receive anywhere from $50,000 to $1.5 million, depending on what your needs are.
+- Accounts-Receivable Financing - This type of financing happens when a business sells the rights to collect on invoices as collateral to a financing company.
+You can receive as much as $10 million depending on what your needs are and which financer you choose.
 The more you invoice, the more money you can borrow.
-It’s not technically considered a loan; it operates like a cash advance, similar to what you might receive in a traditional workplace if you ask for an advance on your paycheck.
+It's not technically considered a loan; it operates like a cash advance, similar to what you might receive in a traditional workplace if you ask for an advance on your paycheck.

-A merchant cash advance is like someone lending you money in exchange for equity in the business.
+- Merchant Cash Advance - A merchant cash advance is like someone lending you money in exchange for equity in the business.
 One of the hallmarks of a merchant cash advance is that you have to make smaller, more frequent payments to the lender based on your incoming revenue from purchases.
-Usually these are structured so the lender receives a portion of the business that you take in every day.
-These typically require less work than getting a business loan and are given out based on the strength of the business, not the owner’s credit score.
+Usually, these are structured so the lender receives a portion of the business that you take in every day.
+These typically require less work than getting a business loan and are given out based on the strength of the business, not the owner's credit score.
 However, cash advances have a high APR, high fees, no grace period for interest and other risks.

 How to Improve Your Chances of Getting a Loan with Bad Credit